 The VicTsing Ergonomic Mouse Pad with Gel Wrist Rest is unmatched when it comes to surface grip.
 Its polyurethane bottom is so sticky you could almost scale a glass building with it and the built-in wrist rest.
 Additionally, its apostrophe design has a great balance between being compact and giving you plenty of surface area to move your mouse.

 However, we did have some complaints about this product.
 At the risk of sounding like a broken record, this product doesn't have any seam protection.
-Furthermore, we found that using large mice on this pad is less than optimal — we felt limited on the movements we could perform.
+Further, we found that using large mice on this pad is less than optimal and we felt limited on the movements that we could perform.
 Despite these small drawbacks, we think the VicTsing Ergonomic Pad with Gel Wrist Rest is a good option, especially if you like the space-efficient apostrophe design.

 Searching for the smoothest glide around?
-Then look no further, the 3M Precise Mouse Pad is here.
+Then look no further than the 3M Precise Mouse Pad.
 This model features a slick, slightly textured plastic top that is quick and easy to clean, from daily dirt and grime to the occasional spill.
-The non-skid backing keeps it securely in place on most surfaces.
+The non-skid backing keeps it securely in place on most work surfaces.

-There are some downsides with the 3M Precise.
+There are, however, some downsides with the 3M Precise.
 We found that all mice were innately louder on this pad compared to a cloth pad.
 Every pick-up and set-down of the mouse is much more noticeable.
 We also found that this model loses its effectiveness with optical mice once the surface begins to wear out.
-The 3M Precise isn't the best, but it is a great option if you find it on sale.
+The 3M Precise isn't the best, but it could be a great option if you find it on sale.

 Peeling or fraying edges giving you trouble, but don't want the super slick surface of a hard pad?
 Then the VicTsing Mouse Pad with Stitched Edges has you covered.
 Stitched edges protect the cover from delaminating from its base, increasing its longevity.
-This pad is washable — ideal for those that tend to spill their beverages.
+This pad is washable, making it ideal for those that like to eat and drink at their desk and tend to spill their beverages.
 VicTsing also offers this pad in a variety of colors: black, galaxy, and grey (a pattern that resembles the 3M Precise).

 Why You Should Trust Us

-Our expert tester, Austin Palmer, has been using computers since his great grandmother introduced them at age 5 and has over 2 decades of experience building and diagnosing computers.
-He has logged well over 10,000 hours at a computer and is well versed in the frustrations poor computer equipment can bring.
+This review is lead by our expert tester Austin Palmer, who has been using computers since his great grandmother introduced them to him at the age of 5.
+After over 2 decades of experience in building and diagnosing computers, he has logged well over 10,000 hours of screen and mouse time, and is well versed in the frustrations that using poor computer equipment can bring.

-We started out researching over 40 different mouse pads and narrowed it down to the best mice currently available.
+We started this review by researching over 40 different products and narrowed it down to the best eight options that are currently available.
 After purchasing these models we began putting our comprehensive test plan into action.
-Our panel of judges used each pad extensively, up to 12 hours a day, and compared how well and accurate mice tracked, as well as noted if their quiet office was disrupted by scraping mouse feet.
+Our panel of judges used each pad extensively, up to 12 hours a day, and compared how well and how accurately mice tracked and noted if their quiet office was disrupted by the sound of scraping mouse feet.

 Analysis and Test Results

-To track down the best mouse pad, we focused primarily on the surface.
-We divided the surface evaluation up into glide, noise, and tracking — each composed of differing side-by-side tests.
-We even blindfolded our judges for a handful of tests.
-We used our expansive computer experience and keen eye to evaluate each product to determine which came out on top.
+To track down the best mouse pad, we focused primarily on the properties of the top work surface.
+We divided up our evaluation of the surface into glide, noise, and tracking metrics, and composed different side-by-side tests for each.
+We even blindfolded our judges for a handful of tests in order to help ensure impartiality.
+We used our expansive computer experience and analytical senses to evaluate each product and determine which came out on top.

 Since the invention of the first mouse mat, the surface has been the main focus.
 When mice used a physical ball that rotated rollers inside the mouse housing it was important to have a smooth and clean surface to optimize tracking.
-That same thought process still holds true nowadays — for optical and laser mice --but now we get to add personal preference into the mix since technology has advanced.
+That same thought process still holds true nowadays for optical and laser mice, but now we get to add personal preference into the mix since mouse technology has advanced.

 Leading the pack for glide is the 3M Precise.
 The plastic surface material feels ultra-smooth to move across, even with the cheap mice or those with worn-out feet.
-It is so smooth, in fact, that if you have a stiff mouse cable and take your hand off, you might not find your mouse in the place you left it.
+It is so smooth that if you have a stiff mouse cable and take your hand off, you might not find your mouse in the place you left it.
 Following not too far behind are the Vaydeer Aluminum Mouse Mat and the SteelSeries QcK Series.
-The PU leather side of the Vaydeer is slightly smoother than its aluminum surface and the QcK.
+The PU leather side of the Vaydeer is slightly smoother than its aluminum surface as well as the QcK.
 Overall, we liked the QcK over the aluminum side of the Vaydeer even though they both were exceptionally smooth.
 With cheaper mice, the Vaydeer's aluminum side felt scratchy.

-Next, we have the AmazonBasics Gaming Computer Mouse Pad and the VicTsing Mouse Pad with Stitched Edge.
-If we were comparing only cloth mouse mats these would be closer to the top.
+Next, we have the AmazonBasics Gaming and the VicTsing Stitched Edge.
+If we were comparing only cloth mouse mats, these would finish closer to the top.
 When using high-end mice the difference between the QcK, AmazonBasics Gaming, and VicTsing Stitched Edge is minimal, but when you are using cheap mice or mice with worn-out feet the difference is staggering.
-Dropping these two pads — the AmazonBasics Gaming and the VicTsing Stitched Edge — from above average to simply average.
+Dropping these two pads from above average to simply average.

-These days tracking isn't a big issue, especially with the fancy sensors a lot of mice come with, but we wanted to check anyway.
+Mouse tracking isn't a big issue these days, especially with the fancy sensors a lot of mice come with, but we wanted to check anyway.
 We performed repeated accuracy tests on each pad with a variety of mice and noted if there were any discrepancies.
-As we expected, all the pads performed approximately the same — within human error.
+As we expected, all the pads performed approximately the same accuracy after accounting for normal human user error.
 The 3M Precise is the only pad that gave us some small concerns.
 Its textured surface is susceptible to smoothing out over time and will likely cause trouble for optical and laser mice but shouldn't be an issue for mechanical mice.

 — Austin Palmer